google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/introduction.rst

 2. “Adult Americans are spending five hours and four minutes on average watching TV.”

 Although both sentences make the same point, the statistic used in sentence 2 makes it a more powerful statement.
-That statistic happens to be true (source), but the media and other sources will often misinterpret data to support the claim they’re trying to make.
-Since the claims they make often impact the decisions we make, it’s important for us to be able to critically assess those statistics.
-And on top of that, being able to perform statistical analyses gives us the powerful ability to create data-driven statistics that support our own claims or drive our own decision-making in any field of work or study!
+That statistic happens to be true, but the media and other sources will often misinterpret data to support the claim they’re trying to make.
+Since the claims they make often impact the decisions you make, it’s important for you to be able to critically assess those statistics.
+And on top of that, being able to perform statistical analyses gives you the powerful ability to create data-driven statistics that support your own claims or drive your own decision-making in any field of work or study.

 Here’s just a few examples of how a variety of fields use statistics: